realeroberto/kalipto/README.md

 # kalipto

-A steganographic chat over Twitter, in Python.
+A steganographic chat over Twitter, in Python 3.